road-pig/rebound/docs/integrators.md

     !!!
 Info
         The code does not guarantee that the errors remain below the tolerances.
 In particular, note that BS is not a symplectic integrator which results in errors growing linearly in time (phase errors grow quadratically in time).
 It requires some experimentation to find the tolerances that offer the best compromise between accuracy and speed for your specific problem.

-Compared to all the other integrators in REBOUND, BS can be used to integrate arbitrary ordinary differential equations (ODEs), not just the N-body problem.
+Compared to the other integrators in REBOUND, BS can be used to integrate arbitrary ordinary differential equations (ODEs), not just the N-body problem.
 We expose an ODE-API in REBOUND which allows you to make use of this.
 User-defined ODEs are always integrated with BS.
 You can choose to integrate the N-body equations with BS as well, or any of the other integrators.

 If you choose BS for the N-body equations, then BS will treat all ODEs (N-body + all user-defined ones) as one big system of coupled ODEs.
 This means your timestep will be set by either the N-body problem or the user-defined ODEs, whichever involves the shorter timescale.